ajdapretnar/orange/docs/tutorial/rst/data.rst

    >>> print nd.class_var
    Orange.feature.Continuous 'sepal width'

-The first call to ``Orange.data.Domain`` constructed the classless domain, while the second used the last feature and constructed the domain with one input feature and a continous class.
+The first call to ``Orange.data.Domain`` constructed a classless domain, while the second used the last feature and constructed the domain with one input feature and a continous class.

 **References**